 When you live alone, there’s no one immediately available for emotional support during tough times.
 While friends and family can provide support, they may not always be available when needed, making it essential to develop strong coping mechanisms.

 Living alone offers a unique blend of independence and responsibility.
-By understanding the advantages and disadvantages, you can make an informed decision about whether this lifestyle is right for you.
-Remember, it’s all about finding a balance that works for you and being open to the journey of self-discovery and growth.
+By comprehending the advantages and disadvantages, you can make an informed decision about whether this lifestyle is right for you.
+It’s crucial to find a balance that works for you and remain open to the process of self-discovery and growth.

 And what does scientific research say about this?